 Figure 4.
-Morphology of weevils involved in BSPM.
+Dorsal habitus of weevils involved in BSPM.
 A-B. Derelomus pallidus and Ebenacobius rectirostris (Derelomini), two species associated with inflorescences of Euclea bushes (Ebenaceae) showing a marked morphological convergence.
 C. Ebenacobius curvistetis (Derelomini), a species with body surface covered with erect setae, thought to be an adaptation to pollen transportation.
 D. Elaeidobius kamerunicus (Derelomini) pollinator of Elaeis guineensis (Arecaceae) with combs of setae on edge of elytra in males.
 E. Derelomus costiger (Derelomini) with shape of elytra mimicking the structure of petals of its host Phoenix reclinata (Arecaceae).
 F. Endaeus floralis (Ochyromerini) pollinator of Annona senegalensis (Annonaceae) with body surface covered by setae. (credits: A-F: J. Haran).